pl3onasm/AADS/datastructures/trees/bstrees/README.md

 <br/>

 A binary search trees (BST) is a type of binary tree that satisfies the ${\color{peru}\text{binary search property}}$: for each node $x$, all nodes in the left subtree of $x$ have keys less than the key of $x$, and all nodes in the right subtree of $x$ have keys greater than the key of $x$.
-This property allows for efficient search, insert, and delete operations, which have an average time complexity of $\mathcal{O}(\log{n})$.
+This property allows for operations such as search, insert, and delete to be performed efficiently in a time complexity of $\mathcal{O}(\log{n})$ on average, where $n$ is the number of nodes in the tree.
 However, in the worst case, the time complexity of these operations can be $\mathcal{O}(n)$, if the tree is unbalanced and degenerates into a linked list.
-To avoid this, various self-balancing binary search trees have been developed, such as the AVL tree, the [red-black tree](../rbtrees/README.md), and the splay tree.
+To avoid this, various self-balancing binary search trees have been developed, such as the [AVL tree](../avltrees/README.md), the [red-black tree](../rbtrees/README.md), and the splay tree.

 <br/>